Banks and Oil & Gas

 For any feedback or questions on this page please contact us at

-The policies adopted by banks over the past few decades regarding fossil fuels mirrors the focus of the opposition to different sectors.
-Most restrictions have been placed on the financing of coal, with far fewer restrictions being placed on financing oil and gas, excluding the most environmentally destructive forms of oil and gas such as tar sands, Arctic oil and gas, and fracked oil and gas.
+The policies adopted by banks over the past few decades regarding fossil fuels mirror the focus of the opposition to different sectors, especially in Europe.
+Most restrictions have been placed on the financing of coal, with far fewer restrictions being placed on financing oil and gas, excluding mostly the most environmentally destructive forms of oil and gas such as tar sands, Arctic oil and gas, and fracked oil and gas.

 Financing of oil and gas

-In order to meet the 1.5 degrees temperature goal set in the Paris Climate Agreement, global carbon dioxide emissions must be more than halved from 2010 levels by 2030 and reach ‘net zero’ by 2050.
+In order to meet the 1.5 degrees celsius temperature goal set in the Paris Climate Agreement, global carbon dioxide emissions must be more than halved from 2010 levels by 2030 and reach ‘net zero’ by 2050.
 This gives us a 50% chance of staying below a 1.5 degrees temperature increase by 2100.
-By 2030, emissions from burning oil and gas have to decrease by at least 44% and 39%, respectively.
-Unfortunately, current policies and pledges will lead to a 16% and 5% increase in oil and gas emissions, respectively, over the next decade.
+By 2030, emissions from burning oil and gas have to decrease by at least 35% and 18%, from 2019 levels respectively, to achieve the International Energy Agency (IEA)’s Net Zero Emissions by 2050 scenario.
+The IEA scenario also states that no new conventional oil and gas projects are required to meet net zero emissions by 2050 and that the current annual investment in oil and gas supply needs to be halved by 2030 to meet declining demand.

-So current policies and pledges are not even close to being aligned with the goals set in the Paris Climate Agreement, which means that at the very least, no expansion of new fossil fuel reserves and infrastructure can be planned.
-Banks must therefore end support for all new oil and gas activities and implement a full phase-out for financing oil and gas projects and companies in line with the Paris Climate Agreement.
+Despite these clear climate goals and projections of declining demand, oil and gas investment has increased, completely ignoring the goals set in the Paris Climate Agreement and devastating local ecosystems.
+Banks must end support for all new oil and gas activities and implement a full phase-out for financing oil and gas projects and companies in line with the Paris Climate Agreement.

 Oil and Gas Policy Tracker

 Reclaim Finance tracks the oil and gas policies of financial institutions, including banks, in the Oil and Gas Policy Tool.
-The below shows the assessments for commercial banks.
-The table can be filtered by Country and for NZBA membership (more on that see here).
+The table can be filtered by Country and for Net-Zero commitment membership (e.g. Net-Zero Banking Alliance).
 For more information about the tool and methodology, see www.oilgaspolicytracker.org

 Feedback welcome